yamule/BF-align/README.md

   -h, --help            show this help message and exit --file1 FILE1         Query protein structure in PDB format to be aligned to file2 structure.
   --file2 FILE2         Template protein structure in PDB format to align against.
   --outfile OUTFILE     Output file path of alignment result of file1 structure.
+Default: None.
-  --use_ca USE_CA       Use 3 CA atoms for alignment. 'true' or 'false'.
+  --use_ca USE_CA       Use 3 CA atoms for alignment (More reasonable but not fully sequence independent). 'true' or
+                        'false'.
+Default: false.
   --realign REALIGN     Perform re-alignment with Biopython's SVDSuperimposer. 'true' or 'false'.
+Default: false.
   --device DEVICE       Computation device: 'cpu' or 'cuda'.
+Default: cpu.
   --chunk_size CHUNK_SIZE
                         Chunk size when calculate TM-score with batch.
+Default: 1.
   --max_realign MAX_REALIGN
                         Maximum number of iteration to realign with SVDSuperimposer.
+Default: 5.
 ```

 ## Example